JDslay/Server/README.md

 # Server

-measure data with mobile phone and send to pc per request
+measure data with mobile phone and send to pc per request (in process)